saschagobel/legislatoR/README.md

 ## News
 See [here](NEWS.md) for details on package updates.

+## Glossary
+See [here](GLOSSARY.md) for the full form of abbreviated country codes and party names and english translations of non-english party names.

 ## Sources
 legislatoR was predominantly built using automated data extraction techniques.
 See the [source code](source) for more details.
 The package was assembled using the following Web sources or tools: